 XTURE.
 Because I’m lazy and don’t want to waste time pretending I’m an internet-land cheerleader when we could be can’t-stop-the-poppin’ chicken into our hungry, healthier-takeout loving faces.

 P.s Takeout.
-Like you know the one that you only usually get on Fridays and then you feel about 600.43 pounds heavier after consuming it, and you say you’ll never do it again….until next Friday happens and you forget that you ever said that?
+Like you know the one that big order of Paleo gluten free healthy sweet and sour chicken that you only usually get on Fridays and then you feel about 600.43 pounds heavier after consuming it, and you say you’ll never do it again….until next Friday happens and you forget that you ever said that?
 Like that.
 But x56.7 better for you and eaten on a MONDAY.

 Because you just whipped this chicken up in 30 MINUTES like a straight up dinner BOSS.

-In other exciting news: WHOLE 30. <— This recipe is approved for you brave souls who are doing THAT.
+In other exciting news: WHOLE 30. <— This recipe is approved for you brave souls who are doing THAT and need some whole30 dinners.
 Which is probs a lot of you because NEW YEARS GOALS.
 I will have you know that, although the willpower-force is with me typically, it is not strong enough to resist being able to eat cookie dough overnight oats.
 So, I CAN’T DO IT.
 But, if you’re doing it, I WANT TO BE YOU WHEN I GROW UP.

 Also.
 Notice the hip and trendy Star Wars-y reference.
 That is me trying to live a make-believe life where I actually leave my house and know what all the cool kids are watching.